plausible/website/_posts/2020-05-01-building-plausible-april-2020-recap.md

 * 👩 **62.8k visitors (+2.5k%):** The blog post about removing Google Analytics broke all traffic and signup records for Plausible
 * 🙋 **272 Signups:** This is 6x more signups than March!

-PS: I wanted to include MRR for April but Paddle's reporting dashboard is broken and I can't see it.
-Hopefully it's fixed for May.
+PS: I wanted to include MRR for April but Paddle's reporting dashboard is broken and I'm too lazy to calculate it manually.
+Hopefully the reporting is fixed for next month.

 ### Tons of traffic and signups